danielsomerfield/turtles/demos/blackbox/docs/review-notes.md

 Subkeys.

 ## Notes
+- Seem really meant to provide encryption to puppet master.
+They are decrypted at that point
 - Does not encourage or help manage any particular key rotation strategy.
 It makes that easier by controlling access on a per-user basis based on public / private keys.
 - Machine deployments: "... it permits the creation of sub-keys that have no passphrase.
 For automated processes, create a subkey that is only stored on the machine that needs to decrypt the files..."" - https://github.com/StackExchange/blackbox#set-up-automated-users-or-role-accounts